KrystianD/asyncpp/README.md

 Event loop-agnostic implementation of C++20 coroutines (`co_await`/`co_return`).

 Provides `makeTask` function which takes a callback with `resolve` and `reject` passed as arguments.
 Similar to how JavaScript `new Promise` constructor works.
+With cancellation support (C# way).

 ### uvpp